-North Yorkshire Sub Region Waste Arisings and Capacity Requirements Update Report September 2016 (Urban Vision)
+&lt;sup>32 North Yorkshire Sub Region Waste Arisings and Capacity Requirements Update Report September 2016 (Urban Vision) - Capacity information subsequently updated March 2017 in accordance with 2015 Environment Agency Waste Interrogator.

 - 6.40 Projections for other relevant waste streams are based on the 'growth' scenario modelled in the Waste Arisings and Capacity report.
 This represents the highest assumed growth rate of the various scenarios considered in the report, in order to help ensure that adequate capacity is planned for.
 Further information on the growth scenarios considered are included in the North Yorkshire sub-region Waste Arisings and Capacity Requirements Update Report (September 2016), contained in the evidence base for the Plan. - 6.41 In order to help identify any potential future 'capacity gaps', it is also necessary to consider the amount of operational capacity that is currently available within the Plan area, in line with the National Planning Policy for Waste (2014), and how this is expected to change over time as a result of the expected expiry of existing planning permissions.
 This is shown in Table 6 below.
 For 2020 onwards the Table also includes capacity within the AWRP facility.
 Although this is not yet operational the facility is at an advanced stage of construction and is expected to be fully commissioned in early 2018.
 There is therefore a very high degree of confidence that this capacity will come on stream.